zsu58/zsu58.github.io/_posts/programming/books/software_engineering_at_google/2025-03-23-sofware-google4.md

 * Learning is not just about understanding new things; it also includes developing an understanding of the decisions behind the design and implementation of existing things
     * Seek out and understand context, especially for decisions that seem unusual.
 After you’ve understood the context and purpose of the code, consider whether your change still makes sense

+### Scaling Your Questions: Ask the Community
+* Use the following community
+    * Group Chats
+    * Mailing Lists
+    * Question-and-Answer Platform

+### Scaling Your Knowledge
+* Use the following source to increase/spread knowledge
+    * Office Hours
+    * Tech Talks and Classes
+    * Documentation
+    * Code and Comments

 ---